Busad 106 - Written Business Communication » Fall 2021 » Quiz 1 Chapter 1 to 4

 C. People are good at masking their feelings, so most people are incapable of decoding nonverbal signals.

-D. People are not good at masking their feelings, and most people are highly skilled in their ability to decode nonverbal signals.
+D. People are not good at masking their feelings, but most people are inconsistent in their ability to decode nonverbal signals.

 Question #10